ajkessel/barcelona/BUILDING.md

 3. Reopen Xcode, you should be able to build the CLI tools for iOS

 ### Building for macOS
-No preparation is neededot build for mcaOS.
+No preparation is needed to build for macOS.

 ## Compiling